 Galway Virtual Bridge

-Galway Virtual Bridge has been established for players from Galway and environs, and friends, who would like to play bridge online, in particular while the threat posed by Covid-19 remains strong and deters many from resuming face to face bridge at this time.
+Galway Virtual Bridge was established for players from Galway and environs, and friends, who would like to play bridge online, in particular while the threat posed by Covid-19 remains strong and deters many from resuming face to face bridge at this time.

 Galway Virtual Bridge offers a venue for individuals to gather and play bridge online with fellow Galwegians, native or domiciled, and friends from further afield, who enjoy a friendly and competitive game for which Galway Bridge has become known since the start of the lockdown.